pixl8/Preside-CMS-CommandBox-Commands/README.md

 Before starting, you will need CommandBox installed.
 Head to http://www.ortussolutions.com/products/commandbox for instructions on how to do so.

-### Method 1, through the ForgeBox command

 Once you have CommandBox up and running, you'll need to issue the following commands:

-    CommandBox> cd (pathtouserdirectory)/.CommandBox/cfml
     CommandBox> forgebox install PresideCMS-Commands
     CommandBox> reload

 Make sure you have the latest commandbox build and that the reload command causes the preside namespace to appear when you type help

-### Method 2, manual install

-1. Either download and extract the commands from [Forgebox](http://www.coldbox.org/forgebox/view/PresideCMS-Commands) or clone this repository
-2. Copy the commands/preside folder into your `(pathtouserdirectory)/.CommandBox/cfml/commands` folder

 ## Usage

 ### Create a new site